What are Blood vessels?

 Structure of Blood Vessels

-Blood vessels are made up of three main layers, and generally, arteries, veins, and capillaries differ in thickness and the materials of their walls, which is suited to the role of each type of blood vessel in the circulation system.
+Blood vessels are made up of three main layers, and generally, arteries, veins, and capillaries differ in thickness and the materials of their walls, which is suited to the role of each type of blood vessel in the circulatory system.

-This cross-sectional view of blood vessels shows various layers of the blood vessel walls namely- Tunica Intima, Tunica Media and Tunica Adventitia.
+This cross-sectional view of blood vessels shows various layers of the blood vessel walls namely: Tunica Intima, Tunica Media and Tunica Adventitia.

 Tunica Intima